 Native Offerings Farm

 We follow organic standards, which prohibit the use of synthetic pesticides, herbicides, fungicides and fertilizers.
-Following standards assures you that genetically modified crops and organisms will not end up in your food.
+Following standards assures you that genetically modified crops and organisms will not end up in your food and consumables.

 We believe healthy soils produce healthy plants and employ ecological practices such as composting, cover cropping, mulching and crop rotation.
 We look at the farm as an ecosystem that we directly impact and want to encourage and enhance diversity instead of limiting it.